dohomi/storyblok-generate-ts/README.md

 * 1.2.1 Improve type for asset and multiasset
 * 1.3.0 Default custom map.
 Support `seo-metatags`
 * 1.4.0 Allow empty string in options type (thanks to @jbeast)
+* 1.5.0 De-Duplicate asset, multiasset and multilink (thanks to @markus-gx)